idvorkin/idvorkin.github.io/_d/joy.md

 TODO Use Lens of Self/Other/Process

-Safety and comfort:
+### Safety the precondition for Joy

-- Don't want to look stupid - People sing only when alone - Second person is the [first leader](https://www.youtube.com/watch?v=)
+- Don't want to look stupid
+  - Think about teenagers wanting to look cool
+  - This is why sing in the shower
+- Don't want to be ripped off
+  - Is this a conn?
+  - What's your angle for doing this?
+- You can increase someones comfort by getting validation from others

+  - Someone else doing it before you
+  - Reassure person
+  - Smile
+  - Start with a small commitment

+- Performers spend lots of time building the first follower
+- The most important guy is [The First Follower](https://www.youtube.com/watch?v=)
   {% include youtube.html src="fW8amMCVAJQ" %}

 Why kids are more receptive to Joy